SurfingElectron/sproutland-valley/readme.md

 | 120             | 10              | 1/120 = 0.08    | 10              |
 | 600             | 10              | 1/600 = 0.002   | 10              |

 If used, *anything* which moves in the game will need delta time applied; animations, rotations, movements, etc. It also means larger numbers are involved (10 pixels / second is really slow, for example).
-But be careful, delta movements are floating point numbers and Pygame needs *integers* for placing rects because it's pixel information (no such thing as half a pixel), so with high frame rates where the delta is small, it will truncate (i.e. round down) and may be no movement if trunacated to 0.
+But be careful, delta movements are floating point numbers and Pygame needs *integers* for placing rects because it's pixel information (no such thing as half a pixel).
+If you only store the position inside the rect, high frame rates can mean no movement as the rect truncates the floating point delta (to 0), so storing the position inside a unique variable is necessary.

+#### **Normalising a Vector**
+When considering player movement, if they press 2 keys at the same time (i.e. up and right), they will move faster than in just one direction (Pythagoras a^2 + b^2 = c^2).
+Pygame has an inbuilt method for doing this!

 ## Resources
 ### Documention and Guides